 Preparing Your Home for Summer

-Now that summer is fast approaching, not only should you focus on your windows, insulation and your use of the AC unit.
+While getting your home ready for summer, not only should you focus on your windows, insulation, and your use of the AC unit.
 Consider a home energy audit, for one.
 This evaluation allows you to prioritize your project so you can save the most on your energy bills.

 You also have the option to pursue window upgrades.
-Units that show signs of damage due to aging may need to be replaced with energy efficient windows.
-At Woodbridge Home Exteriors, our high-performance windows have triple-pane glass and other energy-saving features that will help you minimize heat transfer and ensure comfort all year round.
+Units that show signs of damage due to aging may need to be replaced with energy-efficient windows.
+At Woodbridge Home Solutions, our high-performance windows have triple-pane glass and other energy-saving features that will help you minimize heat transfer and ensure comfort all year round.

 Turn to us for your exterior home improvement project.
 Call (316) 226-8011 or fill out our contact form to request an estimate.
 We serve residents of Topeka and Hutchinson, KS.